Convenient Care

 Degenerative Disc Disease

-Degenerative disc disease represents one of the most common indications for PLIF surgery, particularly when the disc has collapsed significantly or is causing instability.
-This condition often develops gradually over time, causing chronic back pain and sometimes radiating leg pain when nerves become compressed.
+Degenerative disc disease represents one of the most common indications for PLIF surgery, particularly when the intervertebral disc has collapsed significantly or is causing instability.
+This condition often develops gradually over time, causing chronic back pain and sometimes radiating leg pain when nerve roots become compressed.

 Spondylolisthesis

 Spondylolisthesis, a condition where one vertebra slips forward over the vertebra below it, frequently requires PLIF surgery for definitive treatment.
 This condition can cause both back pain and neurological symptoms as the slipped vertebra compresses nearby nerves.
-PLIF surgery not only removes the source of nerve compression but also restores proper spinal alignment and prevents further slippage.
+PLIF surgery removes the source of nerve root compression, restores proper spinal alignment, and prevents further slippage.

 Spinal Stenosis

 Spinal stenosis, particularly when combined with disc degeneration, may require PLIF surgery when conservative treatments fail to provide adequate relief.
 This condition involves narrowing of the spinal canal, which compresses the spinal cord and nerve roots.
-PLIF surgery addresses both the disc degeneration and provides thorough decompression of neural structures.
+PLIF surgery addresses disc degeneration and provides thorough decompression of neural structures, which may reduce pain and improve mobility.

 What Are Primary Indications for PLIF Surgery?

-There are various indications for PLIF surgery.
+There are various indications for PLIF surgery in New Jersey.
 These can include the following:

 • Degenerative disc disease with instability